leom/leom.github.com/_posts/2012-02-22-xlrd-supports-notes.md

 Will you look at that?
 Firstly, there's a new [xlrd release](https://groups.google.com/group/python-excel/browse_thread/thread/54259f0e247645bc?hl=en) out!
 If you have to do Excel processing in python, it's literally the only option you've got available.
 Good times.

 The fun thing is that it supports cell notes/comments now, but as of this writing it's a little nebulous trying to figure out how to get to this data.
 Turns out it's not stored as part of the cell, but rather in `sheet.cell_note_map`.
 Looking at the code all I can say is I am extremely happy that there are people out there much smarter than me, providing a torch in the abyss of darkness I call Excel processing in Python.
-That metaphor really fell apart at the end, didn't it?
-Let's see some code.
+That metaphor really fell apart at the end, huh?

-So if you need to get the comments/notes in an excel spreadsheet, it's as easy as this:
+Anyway if you need to get the comments/notes in an excel spreadsheet, it's as easy as this:

     import xlrd
     book = xlrd.open_workbook('/path/to/workbook')